BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 There are different theories of cognitive load, but for our purposes, we will consider three things that students have in their heads while learning.

-    1. Things they have to think about in order to perform a task ("intrinsic").
+1. Things they have to think about in order to perform a task ("intrinsic")
-    2. Mental effort required to connect the task to new and old information ("germane").
+2. Mental effort required to connect the task to new and old information ("germane")
-    3. Distractions and other mental effort not directly related to performing or learning from the task ("extraneous").
+3. Distractions and other mental effort not directly related to performing or learning from the task ("extraneous")

 Cognitive load is not always a bad thing!
 There is plenty of evidence that some difficulty is desirable and can increase learning.
 However, there are limits.